AppPETs/developer-guidelines/AnalysisPhase.md

 # Analysis Phase

-- Is there a need of data collection *(Müssen Daten erfasst werden?)*
+- Is there a need of data collection?

-  - The principle **Privacy by Design** must be taken into consideration when planning app connection behavior and collection of user data *(Sind hier AppPETs übertragungen ausgenommen?)*
+  - The principle **Privacy by Design** *(link with details to intro)* must be taken into consideration when planning app connection behavior and collection of user data

-    - All data protection-relevant aspects related to the end user must be planned to be secure
-    - All options for ensuring data protective behavior have to be preconfigured in a way a user can not accidentally lose personal information
-    - Data access takes place in line with data economy principles
-    - Data not immediately used may not be collected
-    - Passing data to third parties requires an Opt-In from the user

   - **Device-specific information** gathered has to follow some restrictions